-Although the WooCommerce Print Address Labels settings plugin comes with many settings to allow for easy modification of the address label contents, you may require a more advanced layout or more details of the order.
-For this purpose, the plugin is built with a template system.
-To make use of this template system, you have to copy the template files to your (child) theme to prevent plugin updates from overwriting the changes you made.
+When you have special requirements for the layout of the order list, you can use the plugins template system to create a custom template.
+To do this, you have to copy the template files to your (child) theme to prevent plugin updates from overwriting the changes you made.
 This article explains how to do that.

-The first step in creating a custom label template is to copy the files from the plugin to your child theme.
-If you do not have a child theme, you can also copy the files to your regular theme folder, but since themes also get updated every once in a while, a child theme (which will never get updated automatically) is the safest place to put them.
+The first step in creating a custom order list template is to copy the files from the plugin to your child theme.
+If you do not have a child theme, you can also copy the files to your regular theme folder.
+However, since themes also get updated every once in a while, a child theme (which will never get updated automatically) is the safest place to put them.

 Copy all the files from the plugin folder:

 to your (child) theme (replace ‘yourtheme’ by your theme folder):

 Many WooCommerce enabled themes will already have the /woocommerce folder – if not, you will need to create it.
 The /order-list folder is specific for this plugin, and you will always need to create this folder yourself.
 This is where the plugin will look for the look for the label template.
 After copying all the files from the plugin template to this folder, the structure will look something like this:

 Now you are ready to start customizing your order list!